German Amazon-Jary-Expedition (1935–1937)

 The German Amazon-Jary-Expedition (1935-1937) was a Nazi era scientific expedition in northern Brazil.
-The discovery of a huge cross emblazoned with swastika at the grave site of one of the expedition members in the local jungle has brought the event to renewed international attention during the second decade of the 21st century.
-Unlike numerous successful and reputable field trips all over Brazil by German research teams from various academic backgrounds during the 1930s, the Amazon-Jary-Expedition has been criticized for its political command, lack of academic necessities and infatuation with the commercial multi-media chronicle, which lead to suspicions about its true purpose.
-This impression was further reinforced during the following years as other controversial Nazi Germany missions took place, criticized for pseudo-scientific methods and unacceptable ethical standards and affiliated with dubious Nazi party agencies, that sought support for the crude ideas on their political agendas.
+The discovery of a huge cross emblazoned with swastika at the gravesite of one of the expedition members in the local jungle brought the event to renewed international attention during the 2010s.
+Unlike numerous successful and reputable field trips all over Brazil by German research teams from various academic backgrounds during the 1930s, the Amazon-Jary-Expedition was criticized for its political command, lack of academic necessities, and infatuation with the commercial multi-media chronicle, which lead to suspicions about its true purpose.
+This impression was further reinforced during the following years as other controversial Nazi Germany missions took place, criticized for its pseudo-scientific methods, unacceptable ethical standards, and affiliation with Nazi party agencies that sought support for their political agendas.
 The mission's leader had conceived plans for a military takeover of French Guiana (called the Guayana-Projekt), which, upon his return, he presented to Heinrich Himmler.
-There exists, however, no evidence for any official involvement in or adoption of these plans.
+However, there has been no evidence of any official involvement in or adoption of these plans.